Table of contents

-Type – You can categorize the project you create by the type you select.
+Type – You can categorize the part you create by the type you select.
 Visually, types are labels with custom names, colors, and images that can be assigned to records throughout Appward.
 However, types provide you with a way to organize your data in a fully flexible, customized way to suit your business.
-As an example, a project associated with an Econoclave could be labeled with the project type Econoclave.
+As an example, a part associated with an Econoclave could be labeled with the part type Econoclave.
 For more information on Types, please check out Using Types.

 New part number – The New part number refers to a unique identifier that you can assign to a part within the parts app.
 The app offers an option to automatically generate or assign a new part number upon submission of a new part.
 This functionality, known as Auto set, provides you with the ability to automatically assign part numbers to newly created Parts records based on your specified criteria.

 Auto Set – While adding parts to your organization’s Parts app, you might want to set up an automated way to number and organize your parts.
 To start the process, click on the Auto set button to open up a settings popup providing you with options.
 When incorporating components into your organization’s Parts app, consider establishing an automated system for numbering and categorizing these parts.
 You can begin the process by selecting the Auto set button, which will open up a Settings popup offering various options.

 Numbering configuration: In Numbering configuration, you can define the numbering convention you want to follow for newly added parts.
 This format will be autofilled into the record of new parts upon creation.